Navigating the Supermarket or Grocery for Low FODMAP Foods

 True, strained Greek yogurts are low FODMAP as long as whey concentrate, chicory root, inulin, high FODMAP fruit flavors, or honey are not on the ingredient list.

 Please see this article over at our RDN friend Joanna Baker’s website to learn more about low FODMAP Greek yogurts.
-Remember, cheese is low FODMAP if it contains 1 gram of lactose or less, there are often many safe cheese options.
+Remember, cheese is low FODMAP if it contains 1 gram of lactose or less, there are often many safe cheese options such as cheddar and brie.

 For you carnivores let’s move over to the meat department.
 Just a reminder all animal proteins including chicken, pork, fish, seafood, beef, lamb, etc contain NO FODMAPS since they are proteins.